 - Bulk Send – Allows users to effortlessly send the same document(s) to multiple contacts by uploading email addresses with a .CSV file.

-- Digital Signature – different from an electronic signature, this method of signing documents electronically which requires a secure, individual, digital certificate provided by a certificate authority to the individual signer.
+- Digital Signature – Different from an electronic signature, this method of signing documents electronically which requires a secure, individual, digital certificate provided by a certificate authority to the individual signer.
+Both electronic and digital signatures are available through AssureSign.

 While not an exhaustive list of definitions, the above list is a good primer for any new eSignature user.
 All of these definitions, as well as every other resource you might need to implement and integrate AssureSign eSignatures into your organization can be found in our knowledge base.